mizar-0/Cryptonite-JTP-1/271023_writeup.md

 Had to enable WSL in Control Panel>Programmes>Turn windows features on and off

 ## Level 0:
-learnt to use ssh command to log into remote server
+learnt to use `ssh` command to log into remote server
 ## Level 0 => 1:
-learnt cat command.
+learnt `cat` command.
 Tried logging into bandit1 from bandit0.
 Request was blocked.
 Solved by exiting bandit0 and logging in from own computer.
 ## Level 1 => 2:
-‘-’ is a special character because it is used to specify tags.
-Hence, path must be specified for file names starting with ‘-’.
+`-` is a special character because it is used to specify tags.
+Hence, path must be specified for file names starting with `-`.
 ## Level 2 =>3:
-used ‘’ to specify that filename with spaces was one filename and not many
+used `‘’` to specify that filename with spaces was one filename and not many
 ## Level 3 => 4:
-files can be hidden by preceding filename with ‘.’.
-Use ls -a to list all files of directory.
+files can be hidden by preceding filename with `.`.
+Use `ls -a` to list all files of directory.
 ## Level 4 => 5:
-used file command to determine type of all files.
-Used ./* to specify all files. lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR
+used `file` command to determine type of all files.
+Used `./*` to specify all files. lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR
 ![L4](https://github.com/mizar-0/Cryptonite-JTP-1/blob/main/Images/L4-L5.png)
 ## Level 5=>6:
-it was only required to use find ./* -size 1033 to find the next password, even though the problem mentioned other requirements.
+it was only required to use `find ./* -size 1033` to find the next password, even though the problem mentioned other requirements.
 P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU.

 ## Level 6=>7:
-used find with options -size -user -group and grep to find files containing ‘password’ z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S
+used `find` with options `-size` `-user` `-group` and `grep` to find files containing ‘password’ z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S

 ## Level 7 => Level 8:
-used cat to read data.txt, piped the output to grep to find the required word TESKZC0XvTetK0S9xNwm25STk5iWrBvP
+used `cat` to read data.txt, piped the output to `grep` to find the required word TESKZC0XvTetK0S9xNwm25STk5iWrBvP